thoth-code/thoth-code.github.io/README.md

 # Thoth
-The pyramid of open knowledges
+The pyramid of open knowledge.

-PROJECT RENEWAL : Split FE Server
+Front-end server repository